The Complete Guide To The Fish River Canyon

 There are no pets allowed at the Ai Ais or the Hobas Resorts.

-We decided to stay at the Ai Ais Resort again before and after the hike.
+In 2018, we decided to stay at the Ai Ais Resort again before and after the hike.
 We actually arrived two days before our hike was due to start which left us with more than enough time to explore Ai Ais.
 The first time we stayed at Ai Ais, we had heard of a day hike up one of the mountains surrounding the resort.
 On that occasion, we did not have enough time to explore so we didn’t even attempt it.
-This time around, we had plenty of time and had someone in our hiking party that could show us more or less were the hike started.
+In 2018, we had plenty of time and had someone in our hiking party that could show us more or less were the hike started.

 In the end, we managed to get to the top of the mountain by following a dry ravine.
 That was not the actual path to the top.
 Once at the top, right next to the flag pole, it was easy enough to follow the correct path back down the mountain and to the start.
 The day hike starts in the area where the Fish River Canyon multi-day hike ends.
 An easy way to explain how to get to the start of the day hike is that you walk down the stone staircase and straight across the stretch of sand to the base of the mountains.
 The start is located between two large green trees located very nearly against the canyon wall.
 There is a gorge that takes you round the back of the mountain to the top.
 There are several cairns in this gorge to show you the correct path to the top.